By Daniel Barnes

 *Opens today at the Embarcadero Center Cinemas in San Francisco and the California Theatre in Berkeley.

-It’s all so obvious and easy…the onscreen titles are typed out by a blinking cursor because that’s what computers do.
+It’s all so obvious and straightforward.
+The onscreen titles are typed out by a blinking cursor because that’s what computers do.